+Alan Ratliff has more than 25 years of experience in client service and was StoneTurn’s first lateral partner, opening the firm’s Houston office in 2005.
 Alan advises attorneys and their clients on the economic-related, accounting and valuation issues in disputes and investigations, as well as in various transactions including the valuation, commercialization, and licensing of intellectual assets.

-Over the course of his career, Alan’s client service experience has included stints in public accounting’s “Big Eight;” as a law clerk to a U.S. Court of Appeals judge; an attorney in an NLJ top 20 law firm; and now, for more than 15 years, as a financial forensic consultant and expert witness.
+Over the course of his career, Alan’s client service experience has included stints in public accounting’s “Big Eight;” as a law clerk to a U.S. Court of Appeals judge; an attorney in an NLJ top 20 law firm; and now, for almost 20 years, as a financial forensic consultant and expert witness.
 Alan has conducted accounting investigations, served as a court-appointed special master and arbitrator, and as a party-appointed contractual auditor.
 He has also served as a testifying expert witness at 50 trials and arbitrations for both plaintiffs and defendants in disputes ranging from M&A transactions to patent infringement, breach of international contracts to breach of fiduciary duty, misappropriation and fraud, and toxic torts to business torts, among other complex commercial disputes.

 As a multi-disciplinary professional who has served clients across more than two dozen major industries, he brings a unique and comprehensive approach to solving clients’ problems.
 Among other things, Alan has served as a special master in an international contract dispute involving billions of dollars in sales in nine countries to which he and a team of 20 traveled over a six-month period.
 His work resulted in a 1,000-page report that was ultimately accepted without objection by both parties and the Court.
-He served as a sole arbitrator and co-arbitrator in disputes involving M&A transactions, intellectual property and exclusive supply contracts, conducted domestic and international license and royalty audits, negotiated and supported the negotiation of license agreements and settlement agreements, advised counsel on FTC reverse payment, federal court antitrust, and state court monopsony disputes, and served clients in wide-ranging complex commercial disputes, including individuals and universities, as well as dozens of Fortune500 companies working with more than 50 NLJ250 law firms.
+He served as a sole arbitrator and co-arbitrator in disputes involving M&A transactions, intellectual property and exclusive supply contracts, conducted domestic and international license and royalty audits, negotiated and supported the negotiation of license agreements and settlement agreements, advised counsel on FTC reverse payment, federal court antitrust, and state court monopsony disputes, and served clients in wide-ranging complex commercial disputes, including individuals and universities, as well as dozens of Fortune 500 companies working with more than 50 NLJ250 law firms.